knights-analytics/hugot/README.md

 - [Onnx Runtime](https://onnxruntime.ai/)
 - [OpenXLA](https://openxla.org/)

 Onnx Runtime can also be selected as a backend via the build tag "-tags ORT".
-It does not support training, but it is currently the fastest backend for CPU inference and supports all pipelines.
+It does not support training, but it is currently the fastest backend for CPU inference.
+It supports all pipelines, including generative pipelines such as text generation.

 OpenXLA can be included at compile time via the build tag "-tags XLA".
-This is required for fine-tuning of e.g. embedding models.
+This is required for fine-tuning of e.g. embedding models, and is the only backend that supports TPUs.
 Note that it does not yet support generative pipelines.

 CUDA requires a C backend, either OpenXLA or Onnx Runtime.